 There is no substitute to having an experienced Toronto Assault Lawyer on your side if you are accused of violence.
 The Criminal Code of Canada defines an assault as the intentional application of force against another person without their consent.
 A threat (by act or gesture) to apply force against another person is also an assault.
-If you are openly carrying a weapon and you approach someone aggressively, obstruct them or beg from them, you may be committing an assault.
+Alternatively, if you are openly carrying a weapon and you approach someone aggressively, obstruct them or beg from them, you may be committing an assault.
 If you have been arrested and charged with assault or another violent offence, Toronto Assault Lawyer Michael P. Juskey can help.
 The firm provides exceptional service, professionalism and results.

 Simple assault is a hybrid offence which means the crown attorney can elect to proceed summarily (less serious) or by indictment (more serious).

 Our method in dealing with these types of allegations is to learn and understand the full picture first.
 Everyone has their side to the story, be it your partner, friend, family member or a stranger.
 There are many defences to an assault charge and our firm can help you understand your options.
 As a Toronto assault lawyer with extensive experience defending criminal charges, Michael is here to represent you.